Will my project qualify as a TEA area? Get a simple yes or no answer today, completely free, in 24 hours.

 - Local Area Unemployment Statistics proving that the area has an unemployment rate of 150% the national average.
 This figure must be based on data current to the date the petition is filed.

-Regional centers have two options when pursuing TEA designation for their EB-5 projects: These are the rural area designation and the high unemployment designation.
+Regional centers have two options when pursuing TEA designation for their EB-5 projects: rural area designation and high unemployment designation.
 The population qualifications for these two designations are contradictory, so no project can qualify for both.
-Determining which criteria the project meets is therefore crucial to how the regional center should proceed when requesting a TEA letter.
-This section provides some steps regional centers can follow in this regard:
+Determining which criteria the project meets is therefore crucial to how the regional center should proceed when requesting TEA designation.
+This section provides some guidelines regional centers can follow in this regard.

 - Projects located in rural areas automatically qualify for TEA designation.
 To verify location in a rural area, regional centers must check with the Office of Management and Budget, which periodically releases bulletins updating the delineation of MSAs.
-The most recent was released on July 15, 2015.
-Another invaluable resource is the 2010 Census data, which provides the populations of U.S. cities.
+Another invaluable resource is the 2010 Census data, which provides the population counts of U.S. cities.
 To qualify as being located in a rural area, the project must not be on the outskirts of a city with a population of 20,000 or more.

 - If the project is not located within a rural area, it may fall within an area of high unemployment and thus still qualify for TEA designation.
-As of October 2016, the national unemployment average was 4.9%.
-USCIS defines high unemployment as 150% the national average, so the project must fall within an area with 7.35% unemployment to qualify under this criteria.
+In 2018, the national unemployment average was 3.9%.
+USCIS defines high unemployment as 150% the national average, so based on the 2018 rate, the project must fall within an area with 5.9% unemployment to qualify under this criterion.

 - The area must be defined according to 2010 Census data.
-However, if the census tract in which the project is located does not meet the unemployment criteria, the regional center can combine a number of contiguous tracts to achieve the required unemployment level.
-For example, a census tract with a level of 6% would not meet the criteria, but that combined with a neighboring tract with a level of 9% may.
-The allowable number of combined tracts varies across state agencies, so regional centers must verify this and ensure their strategies are viable before requesting TEA designation.
+However, if the census tract in which the project is located does not meet the unemployment criteria, the regional center can combine the contiguous tracts in which the new commercial enterprise will primarily do business, including directly adjacent tracts, to achieve the required unemployment level.
+For example, a census tract with an unemployment level of 6% would not meet the criteria, but a tract combined with a neighboring tract with a level of 9% may.

 TEA designation can go a long way in attracting investors to regional center EB-5 projects.
-The lower required amount of $500,000, meant to encourage investment in areas with the most urgent need for jobs, allows investors to receive permanent residence with less risk.
-The majority of regional center projects are thus located in TEAs, and by following the tips outlined above, regional centers can take advantage of this significant opportunity.
+The lower required amount of $900,000, meant to encourage investment in areas with the most urgent need for jobs, allows investors to receive permanent residence with less risk.
+Most regional center projects are thus located in TEAs, and by following the tips outlined above, regional centers can take advantage of this significant opportunity.